shane-mason/FieldStation42/README.md

 * Per-station configuration of station sign-off video and off-air loops
 * UX to view weekly schedules
 * Optional hardware connections to change the channel

+## Alpha software - installation is not simple
+This is a brand new project and in active development - installation requires some background in the following:

+* Installing python packages on linux
+* Reading and editing JSON configuration files
+* Movie file conversion and organizing in folders

 ### Note on current limitations and roadmap
 The following features are not yet supported, but are on the near-term roadmap.